Spondylolisthesis stretching exercises

-- Don’t push yourself — Many people with spondylolisthesis are athletes and are used to pushing themselves physically to excel in their sport.
+- Don’t push yourself.
+Many people with spondylolisthesis are athletes and are used to pushing themselves physically to excel in their sport.
 However, don’t be taken in by this temptation because pushing yourself too hard when stretching can actually cause more harm than good, and you might end up accelerating your condition rather than helping it.

-For more tips on stretching for spondylolisthesis relief, conservative treatments for the condition and the minimally invasive procedures performed at Laser Spine Institute to treat spondylolisthesis, contact us.
+For more tips on stretching for spondylolisthesis relief, conservative treatments for the condition and the minimally invasive procedures performed at Laser Spine Institute, contact us.
 We offer multiple procedures that have been proven to treat spondylolisthesis for those patients who do not find relief through conservative methods.